Geoffrey Pyke: Operation Plough / First Special Service Force

 With the invasion of Norway, Pyke considered the problem of transporting soldiers rapidly over snow.
 He proposed the development of a screw-propelled vehicle based on an old patent called the Armstead snow motor.
 This consisted of a pair of lightweight cylinders, shaped like very large artillery shells, to support the weight of the vehicle.
 These cylinders have a spiral flange that digs into the snow; when the cylinders turn (in opposite directions), the vehicle is propelled forwards.
 Pyke envisaged that a small force of highly mobile soldiers could occupy the attentions of many enemy soldiers who would be required to guard against possible points of attack.

 Initially, Pyke's idea was rejected.
 Then, in October 1941, Louis Mountbatten replaced Roger Keyes as Chief of Combined Operations.
 This changed the character of the department and Mountbatten allowed unusual talents and ideas.
 Conservative Member of Parliament Leo Amery wrote to Mountbatten recommending that Pyke's Norway scheme, originally rejected by Keyes, be re-examined and that Mountbatten should take Pyke onto his staff.
 Mountbatten valued Pyke's ideas, and for liberalising other staff, eventually adopted the plan.
-The scheme became Operation Plough.
+The scheme became Operation Plough of the First Special Service Force.
 When presented to Prime Minister Winston Churchill, he noted in the minutes of the meeting:

 Never in the history of human conflict will so few immobilize so many.